Holdover fire

-In wildfires, a holdover fire, zombie fire or overwintering fire is a peat fire which persists from year to year.
+In wildfires, a holdover fire, or overwintering fire is a peat fire which persists from year to year.
+It is also sometimes called a "zombie fire".

 Fires

 Such fires typically occur in Arctic tundra, smouldering during the winter under the snow and then becoming more intense during the summer.

-A study conducted 2002–2018 in Alaska and the Northwest Territories found that this type of fire burned only 0.8% of the total area burned by all types of fires and that this type of fire caused only 0.5% of the total carbon emissions released by all types of fires.
+A study conducted from 2002–2018 in Alaska and the Northwest Territories found that this type of fire burned only 0.8% of the total area burned by all types of fires and that this type of fire caused only 0.5% of the total carbon emissions released by all types of fires.

 During the summer of 2019, such fires were estimated to have generated 173 million tonnes of carbon dioxide (CO_{2}), with an estimate of 244 million tonnes from January to August 2019.
-The smoke and soot from such fires darkens the region, so contributing to further warming and further fires.
+The smoke and soot from such fires darken the region, so contributing to further warming and further fires.
 The loss of peat is also a loss of a store for CO_{2}.
 Images from satellites such as Sentinel-2 have been used to identify such hot spots.

+Outside the Arctic

+The term holdover fire has also been used to describe underground, smoldering fires in other regions and biomes.
+In chaparral environments, deep woody taproots from plants like manzanita or chamise can smolder for extended period after the fire has been extinguished at the surface.
+This can create latent heat and sparks that can trigger new fires.
+Such a scenario has been proposed to have triggered the 2025 Palisades fire, which may have started as a holdover fire from the earlier Lachman fire.
+Smoldering buried debris has also been pointed to as the trigger of the 2023 Lahaina fire, and the 1991 Tunnel Fire that killed 25 people in Oakland, California.